What is the Archaeological Resources Protection Act (ARPA)?

 When An Archaeological Site Becomes A Crime Scene

-Archaeologists, law enforcement officers, and Tribal leaders work together to detect and respond to crimes against history.
+Archaeologists, law enforcement officers, prosecutors, and Tribal leaders work together to detect and respond to crimes against history.
 First, law enforcement officers search the site for forensic evidence, just like any other crime scene.
 All the damage or vandalism is recorded, mapped, and described in a report by an archaeologist to be used as evidence in the courtroom.

 Above all, the team is sensitive and responsive to all cultural and spiritual concerns associated with the desecration of ancestral resting places or other sacred sites.